 Our firm recognizes that the field of intellectual property law has been traditionally underrepresented in terms of women, LGBT+, and members of racial, ethnic, and other minority groups.
-As a result, we make annual contributions to the Foundation for Advancement of Diversity in IP Law formerly called the American Intellectual Property Law Educational Foundation (AIPLEF), an organization dedicated to promoting diversity and minority employment in IP law.
-In addition, we are active in other diverse organizations, such as the Leadership Council on Legal Diversity and the Austin Asian American Bar Association.
+As a result, we make annual contributions to the Foundation for Advancement of Diversity in IP Law, an organization dedicated to promoting diversity and minority employment in IP law.
+In addition, we are active in other diverse organizations, such as the Leadership Council on Legal Diversity and the Austin Black Lawyers Association.

 RECRUITING WITH DIVERSITY IN MIND

 Pirkey Barber is committed to encouraging and sustaining a culture of diversity and inclusion where everyone is treated equally and with the utmost dignity and respect.
 Diversity is a core value of our firm and we believe it is imperative to our success.
 We strive to foster an environment that values the contributions of and promotes expanded opportunities for people from a variety of backgrounds.

 Our commitment to diversity includes, but is not limited to, age, race, ethnicity, gender identity, sexual orientation, political affiliation, socio-economic status, veteran status, religious and spiritual beliefs, disability status, and any other characteristics that make an individual unique.
-We focus on both best practices and policies that support the inclusion of people from all backgrounds and to making them feel welcome.
+We focus on both best practices and policies that support the inclusion of people from all backgrounds to make everyone feel welcome.